 (d) A person shall be exempt from prosecution under this Section if he beautifies unoccupied and abandoned residential and industrial properties located within any municipality.
 For the purpose of this subsection, "unoccupied and abandoned residential and industrial property" means any real estate (1) in which the taxes have not been paid for a period of at least 2 years; and (2) which has been left unoccupied and abandoned for a period of at least one year; and "beautifies" means to landscape, clean up litter, or to repair dilapidated conditions on or to board up windows and doors.

-Now, we aren't lawyers, but if we read this correct, if the taxes are unpaid on the property, exploring Dixie Square could be 100% A-OK as long as you clean up some trash along the way. *Use the above information at your discretion, but do not sue us if we are wrong!*
+Now, we aren't lawyers, but if we read this correct: if the taxes are unpaid on the property, exploring Dixie Square could be 100% A-OK as long as you clean up some trash along the way.

-What happens if the rollers show up? - We had a run-in with a Harvey cop once.
-Once I explained what was going on, and when he saw the camera, life went on.
-Moral of the story: don't be an ass to the cop and chances are they'll let you go.
+What happens if rollers show up? - I got frisked by Harvey PD the one time I drove my car onto the site of Woolworth.
+Once I explained what was going on, and when he saw the camera, we went about our business.
+Moral of the story: don't be an idiot and chances are they'll let you go.
 Harvey has bigger problems to deal with.

 Does Dixie Square still contain asbestos?
-Are you going to get cancer? - Asbestos abatement was partially completed by 2006, when John Deneen's work halted.
-About 80% of the surviving structure still contains asbestos insulation.
+Are you going to get cancer? - Asbestos insulation abatement was partially completed by 2006, when John Deneen's work halted.
+About 80% of the surviving structure still has it.
 Unfortunately, the amount of exposure required to feel any major health effects is unknown, though it is believed that it requires prolonged or direct exposure (such as working for years in an asbestos environment).
-I, personally, am not worried about it.
+I personally never really worried about it.

 Who currently owns the property? - As of 2010, newspapers have reported "MG Development" is planning the redevelopment.
 Whether or not that firm is the actual owner of the property is not yet determined.
 The South Suburban Mayors and Merchants Association appears to be overseeing the demolition efforts.

 Why is Dixie Square still standing more than 30 years since its closure? - Several factors are believed in the reason Dixie still stands.
 Harvey, unfortunately, is plagued with a high crime rate, which detracts potential developers.
 The developers that have had contracts to redevelop the land have also proven to be deadbeats; with the first major progress in razing the mall not occurring until approximately 25 years after its closure (and the developer subsequently running out of funds).
-Another factor is the cost, particularly with removal of hazardous asbestos still inside the building.
+Another factor is the cost of the job itself, particularly regarding removal of hazardous materials such as asbestos and mold.

 What happened to the Thom McAn, City Life, and Burt's Shoes signs?